Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[5,).partial.md

 The following settings are available for changing the behavior of saga persistence section:

  * `ConnectionString`: Sets the connection string for the storage account to be used for storing saga information.
- * `UseCloudTableClient`: Allows to set a fully pre-configured Cloud Table client instead of using a connection string.
+ * `UseTableServiceClient`: Allows to set a fully pre-configured Table Service client instead of using a connection string.

 #### Saga compatibility configuration

 snippet: AzurePersistenceSagasCompatibility

+TODO -- when change for flipping the default is done!

 The following settings are available for changing the behavior of saga persistence compatibility section: